mattmuroya/hawaii-state-parks-api/README.md

     <tr>
       <td><code>island</code></td>
       <td><code>string</code></td>
-      <td>The name of the island on which the park is location.</td>
+      <td>The name of the island on which the park is located.</td>
     </tr>
   </tbody>
 </table>

 ## **`GET:`** /parks/{parkId}

-Get data for a specific park by its park ID.
+Returns park name, description, activities, and island for a specific park by its park ID.

 ### Path Parameters